defold/extender/server/README.md

 # Server part
-Server part consists of set of Docker containers and standalone instances.
+Server part consists of a set of Docker containers and standalone instances.
 The most common setup is:

-* **frontend instance** that runs in empty environment.
-Handle all incoming requests and redirects it to remote instances according to platfrom.sdks.json mappings that instance download for engine version.
+* **frontend instance** runs in an empty environment and handles all incoming requests and redirects them to remote instances according to `platfrom.sdks.json` mappings that the instance downloads for an engine version.
 Also handle all access checks.
-* **remote instances**.
-One instance per platform and platform sdk version.
-Instance has necessary environment and produce engine builds.
+* **remote instances** exist per platform and platform sdk version.
+The remote instance run preconfigured Docker images with the necessary environment and produce engine builds for the specific platform and sdk version.
-* **standalone instances**.
-It also can be any builder for any platform.
-Recommended for osx/ios builder instances because there are no ready-to-use environment to run on MacOS host.
-So you need to setup all environment manually and deploy extender's jars to host and run it.
+* **standalone instances** are typically used for osx/ios builder instances running on a macOS host.
+A standalone instance does not use a Docker image and instead have the necessary environment and jar files installed directly on the host.

-Extender consists of two parts:
+The extender consists of two parts:
-* **app.jar** - the main jar contains all functionality to work with network requests, making engine builds.
+* **app.jar** - the main jar contains all functionality to work with network requests and making engine builds.
-* **manifestmerger.jar** - standalone jar used by app.jar to do platform manifest merging (like merging of *AndroidManifest.xml*, *Info.plist*, *PrivacyInfo.xcprivacy* manifests).
+* **manifestmerger.jar** - a standalone jar used by app.jar to do platform manifest merging (like merging of *AndroidManifest.xml*, *Info.plist*, *PrivacyInfo.xcprivacy* manifests).

 # Docker images
-Extender instance should run in preconfigured environment (where necessary SDKs, toolchains, environment variables are confgured).
-For all platforms (except MacOS/iOS) exist Docker images where everything is done.
+Extender instance should run in preconfigured environment where necessary SDKs, toolchains, environment variables are confgured.
+For all platforms (except MacOS/iOS) there exists Docker images where everything is set up.

 ## How to use ready-to-use Docker images
-1. Make sure that you have access to Defold Artifact registries.
-2. Authorize to Google Cloud and create Application default credentials
+1. Authorize to Google Cloud and create Application default credentials
    ```sh
    gcloud auth application-default login
    ```
-3. Configure Docker to use Artifact registries
+2. Configure Docker to use Artifact registries
    ```sh
    gcloud auth configure-docker europe-west1-docker.pkg.dev
    ```
-4. Check that everything set up correctly by pulling base image.
+3. Check that everything set up correctly by pulling base image.
 Run
    ```sh
    docker pull europe-west1-docker.pkg.dev/extender-426409/extender-public-registry/extender-base-env:latest
    ```

 ## How to build docker images locally
-In repository provided Dockerfiles for currently support by Defold platforms.
-All Dockerfiles can be found in `docker` folder.
-Dockerfile named according to platform and sdk version that used inside.
+Dockerfiles for the currently supported platforms can be found in `server/docker`.
+Dockerfiles are named according to the platform and sdk version that is used inside.
 For example, `Dockerfile.emsdk-2011` means that inside Emscripten sdk 2.0.11 will be installed.
-Dockerfiles contains only environment settings (e.g. no app.jar/manifestmerger.jar inside).
+The Dockerfiles contain only environment settings (e.g. no app.jar/manifestmerger.jar inside).

-All available docker images can be build via (can be called from the root of repository)
+All available docker images can be built using the following command, run from the root of this repository:
 ```sh
 DM_PACKAGE_URL=<url_to_packages> ./server/build-docker.sh
 ```
-It's mandatory to provide `DM_PACKAGE_URL` variable.
-Otherwise most of containers cannot be built. `DM_PACKAGE_URL` variable should contains url to place where prebuilt platform sdks are located.
+It's mandatory to provide a `DM_PACKAGE_URL` variable.
+Otherwise most of containers cannot be built. `DM_PACKAGE_URL` variable should contains url to the location where prebuilt platform sdks are located.

 If you don't have all platform sdks (for example, you don't have consoles sdks) you can customize `build-docker.sh` script and remove all unused parts.
 By default all built images tagged with `latest` version.